hexijin/scientific-data-analysis/daily_schedule_part2.md

 * June 19 &mdash; Chapters 11 and 13: Machine Learning and Naive Bayes (and you may need to pick up some material from Chapter 12 on k-Nearest Neighbors which we are otherwise skipping)
 * June 21 &mdash; Chapters 14 and 15: Simple Linear Regression and Multiple Regression &mdash; In Chapter 15, Grus squeezed in a digression on [The Bootstrap](https://www.jstor.org/stable/2030104) which is a computational approach not just to estimating parameters, but to estimating uncertainties in those parameters

-##### In the interest of getting to Neural Networks and Deep Learning in our final week, we are skipping, Chapters 12 (on k-Nearest Neighbors), 16 (on Logistic Regression), and 17 (on Decision Trees)
+##### In the interest of getting to Neural Networks and Deep Learning in our final week, we are skipping Chapter 12 (on k-Nearest Neighbors), Chapter 16 (on Logistic Regression), and Chapter 17 (on Decision Trees)

 #### Week 7 &mdash; Neural Networks &mdash; Deep Learning

 * June 23 (additional meeting, Monday 11am) &mdash; Chapter 18: Neural Networks
-* June 25 (Wednesday no meeting, but Tuesday or Wednesday would be a good time to try the live coding session) &mdash; Get a feeling for how a real pro codes, including type-hinting, systematic adherence to style choices, and code testing, by building the code in PyCharm as [Grus builds a deep learning libary](https://joelgrus.com/2017/12/04/livecoding-madness-building-a-deep-learning-library/) in VS Code, pausing the live coding session whenever you need to catch up with him &mdash; This live coding session is effectively a blindingly-fast presentation of the two chapters we are studying in our final week
+* June 25 (Wednesday no meeting, but Tuesday or Wednesday would be a good time to try the live coding session) &mdash; Get a feeling for how a real pro codes, including type-hinting, systematic adherence to style choices, and code testing, by building the code in PyCharm as [Grus builds a deep learning libary](https://joelgrus.com/2017/12/04/livecoding-madness-building-a-deep-learning-library/) in VS Code, pausing the live coding session whenever you need to catch up with him &mdash; This live coding session is effectively a blindingly-fast presentation of the two chapters we are studying this week
 * June 26 (final meeting, Thursday 11am) &mdash; Chapter 19: Deep Learning

 See also [Looking Beyond](./looking_beyond.html)